turboapps/docs/server/hub_server/b-administration_hub_server.md

 ![](/docs/server/hub_server/admin-workspaces.png)

 A workspace defines a set of applications and user permissions.
-These workspaces are shown on the Turbo Streaming Server portal and in the Turbo.net Launcher to users with sufficient permissions.
-By default there is a single **Default Workspace** with user permissions granted to the **Everyone** user group, allowing access to all users.
-Applications, permissions, and analytics maye be managed from the the Workspace Administration page.
+These workspaces are shown on the Turbo Streaming Server portal and in the Turbo.net mobile clients to users with sufficient permissions.
+By default there is a single **Default Workspace** with User permissions granted to the **Everyone** user group, allowing access to all users.
+Applications, permissions, and analytics can be managed from the the Workspace Administration page.

 #### Reports